 The density allowed by the proposed rezoning will be 120.3 units per net hectare when considering only the site.
 However, as noted by the Official Plan, individual sites may be lower or higher than the target density.
 The target is intended to be a goal for the larger area, including pre-existing development.
-Based on a desktop review of the properties on Parkview Road by JFSA staff and inconsideration of local knowledge provided during pre-consult discussions with local residents (Dec 12, 2023), there will be between 42 and 46 dwellings on the block if these additional four units are added.
+Based on a desktop review of the properties on Parkview Road by JFSA staff and in consideration of local knowledge provided during pre-consult discussions with local residents (Dec 12, 2023), there will be between 42 and 46 dwellings on the block if these additional four units are added.
 Table 2 and Figure 7 demonstrate the calculation of residential density based on the site and the entire block.
-Based on the desktop study the density would be 31.6 units per net hectare and based on the report from a local resident the block density would be 34.6 units per net hectare.
-In either case, the projected density of the block is lower than the target for the Inner Urban Transect as specified by Table 3b.
+Based on the desktop study the density would be 31.6 units per net hectare and based on the report from a local resident the block is lower than the target for the Inner Urban Transect as specified by Table 3b.